ProjectRecommend/docs/design-docs/final/DesignDocument.md

 ##### Class: ManageCache

+Description: This class manages Cache of songs that are suggested by the GetRecommendation class.

 | function                                       | input                                                                                                   | output                                                                   | description                                                                                                                                                                                                                                                                                |
 |------------------------------------------------|---------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | +ReadCache(SongID:int): Dict                   | SongID: id of the corresponding music file from Local Storage                                           | Dict : Custom dictionary of recommended songs of given SongID from cache | Reads cache for Recommended songs of a given song and if these is a cache miss it will trigger the *GetRecommendation* to get recommendation, if it triggered *GetRecommendation* then when *GetRecommendation* will write result to cache it will tries again and gets result from Cache. |